Tips to Get the Most Out of a RELIANT Hiring Fairs

 Bring many copies of your resume to submit to employers.

 Come prepared.
 If you spend a little time getting some background on an organization, then you can ask very focused and specific questions.
 This impresses representatives because it shows a genuine interest in them.
+The list of employers, and their website will be sent to pre-registrants before the event.
+Check out each employer's website before arriving.

 Dress appropriately.
 First impressions are important.
 While campus attire is acceptable for fairs, you will probably be most comfortable if you at least dress in "business casual."
 See Interview Attire.